apache/incubator-taverna-site/content/download/common-activities/index.md

-The activities are all OSGi services, registering with [Taverna Engine](/download/engine)'s [ActivityService](/javadoc/taverna-engine/org/apache/taverna/platform/capability/api/ActivityService.html), which should be discoverable as a [Spring](https://spring.io/) service, e.g. by adding to your `META-INF/spring/update-context-osgi.xml`:
+The activities are all OSGi services, registering with [Taverna Engine](/download/engine)'s [ActivityService](/javadoc/taverna-engine/org/apache/taverna/platform/capability/api/ActivityService.html), which should be discoverable as a [Spring service](https://spring.io/), e.g. by adding the following code to your `META-INF/spring/update-context-osgi.xml`:

     <beans:beans xmlns="http://www.springframework.org/schema/osgi" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"